W. David Sincoskie: Death

 On October 20, 2010, Sincoskie died of Idiopathic pulmonary fibrosis while being treated at Johns Hopkins Hospital in Baltimore, MD.

 Awards

 Sincoskie was elected to the National Academy of Engineering in 2000.
-He was also an IEEE Fellow and received the IEEE's Fred W. Ellersick Prize (2003) for his paper, “Broadband Packet Switching: A Personal Perspective,” which detailed his research contributions over two decades to the development of broadband Internet.
+He was also an IEEE Fellow for contribution and innovations in fast packet switching, leading to the development of an international broad-band information infrastructure and received the IEEE's Fred W. Ellersick Prize (2003) for his paper, “Broadband Packet Switching: A Personal Perspective,” which detailed his research contributions over two decades to the development of broadband Internet.
 He was a member of Tau Beta Pi and Eta Kappa Nu.
 Sincoskie is also credited with many patents and numerous papers.
 He was elected to the UD Alumni Wall of Fame in 2006.